ninapetrop/a-bon-blog/_posts/2018-01-20-example-post-2.markdown

 ---
 layout: post
-title:  The world is your oyster.
-Blog about that.
-(C2)
+title:  A Jekyll theme inspired by a recipe site (C2)
 date:   2019-01-20 09:11:03
 description: Check out any of these posts for examples of typography and post layouts
 thumbnail: avocado-toast.jpg